-TMJ / TMD Therapy – New Lenox, IL
+TMJ / TMD Therapy – New Lenox

 Get Rid of Chronic Jaw Pain At Last

 If you place your fingertips on the skin right below the ear and open your mouth, you’ll be able to feel something moving underneath the surface.
 These are our temporomandibular joints (the TMJ), which have the important responsibility of connecting the jawbone to the skull.
 Without them, you wouldn’t be able to chew food, speak clearly, or even yawn when you’re tired, which is why dysfunction in this bodily area is a big problem.
-At Atrium Family Dental, our experienced dentists can address TMJ disorders with focused therapy and bring back lasting harmony to your oral structures.
+At Atrium Family Dental of New Lenox, our experienced dentists can address TMJ disorders with focused therapy and bring back lasting harmony to your oral structures.
 To schedule a consultation, please contact us today in Lenox, IL.

 Why Choose Us for TMJ/TMD Therapy?

 - Customized Oral Appliances For Long-Term Relief

 - Advanced Digital Technology & Unparalleled Diagnostic Precision